 How is SPIN-Farming learned?

-SPIN’s creators, Wally and Roxanne, as well as SPIN members, are also beginning to collaborate with groups and organizations to develop SPIN-Farming training programs as part of larger economic and community development efforts.
+SPIN’s creators, Wally and Roxanne, as well as SPIN farmers, are also beginning to collaborate with groups and organizations to develop SPIN-Farming training programs as part of larger economic and community development efforts.
 Visions, goals and resources vary.
 From for-profit businesses seeking to expand and diversify; to add-ons to non-profit or community organizations looking to become less grant dependent; to government-sponsored or institutionally-based programs, SPIN-Farming supports many visions.
 Its one mission is to make the farming profession accessible to many more people who would not otherwise think it was possible for them.
 Here is initial information on SPIN training .

 Can I get a certificate in SPIN-Farming?

 Yes.
+It is a multi-year program.
 More information is available here.

 What is SPIN-Farming’s value proposition?